geekodour/mogoz/content/posts/20230408190056-machine_learning.md

 : [Algorithms]({{< relref "20230205172402-algorithms.md" >}}), [Data Engineering]({{< relref "20230405003455-data_engineering.md" >}}), [GPGPU]({{< relref "20230408051445-gpgpu.md" >}})

+## FAQ {#faq}

+### Keras vs Pytorch vs TF {#keras-vs-pytorch-vs-tf}

+-   Keras is high level framework and has less boilerplate so easy to understand etc. It earlier only largely supported TF but [now supports pytorch](https://keras.io/keras_core/announcement/)
+-   Pytorch is good for training and dev but is hard to put to prod.
+-   TF is pytorch alternative.

 ## What are the steps {#what-are-the-steps}

 {{< figure src="/ox-hugo/20230408190056-machine_learning-98191752.png" >}}